-The procedures in the formal process for all cases involving allegations of Sexual Assault, Domestic Violence, Dating Violence, and Stalking, are the same through the investigation phase.
-Prior to providing access to information, the Title IX Coordinator will make a final determination as to the procedures that will apply to the access to information phase and the adjudication phase.
+As noted above, the procedures in the formal process for all cases of Sexual Misconduct are the same through the investigation phase.
+Prior to providing the parties access to information, the Title IX Coordinator will make a final determination as to the procedures that will apply to the access to information phase and the adjudication phase of the process.

-Title IX Procedure: Cases Involving Allegations of Sexual Assault, Domestic Violence, Dating Violence, and Stalking Occurring within an Education Program or Activity and Against a Person Inside of the United States
+Procedure for Allegations of Title IX Sexual Assault, Domestic Violence, Dating Violence, and Stalking